pollfish/docs/ios.md

 You can find latest Pollfish iOS SDK version on CocoaPods [here](https://cocoapods.org/pods/Pollfish)

 2. Run **pod install** on the command line to install  Pollfish cocoapod.
-3. Call init and destroy function of Pollfish in the App’s Delegate
+3. Call init function of Pollfish in the App’s Delegate
 4. Set to **Release mode** and release in AppStore
 5. Update your privacy policy
 6. Request your account to get verified from Pollfish Dashboard